 1. Wipe oil onto the post occasionally.
 Then move the post up and down through the slide block several times.
-2. Oil the upper bandwheel slide and band tension screw each month.
+2. Oil the upper and idler bandwheel slides and band tension screw each month.
 3. Wheel bearings are sealed and lubricated for life.